robinhoodis/example.com/docs/class2/module1/lab06/task3.rst

 CNAME
 =================================

+A CNAME (Canonical name record) functions as an alias for another domain name.
+In this task, we will create a CNAME for "www" an as alias to www.gslb.example.com.
+When configured, this will allow a querier of www.example.com to be directed to the name www.gslb.example.com where a subsequent A record query will be required.

 #.
 Make sure "Forward Lookup Zones" and "EXAMPLE.COM" is expanded.
 Right click on "www", and select delete.

    .. image:: /_static/class1/dc01_new_delegation_delete_www.png